Cerebellum-Network/Cere-Freeport/README.md

 ## Mission statement

 NFT backed assets lack security and ownership.
-Cere Freeport is a tool suite to build NFT platform.
-It includes a set of Smart Contracts to deal with NFT (ERC1155) and auctions, high-level services for Cere Decentralised Data Cloud (DDC) to store and retrieve assets and metadata and Creator Suite - front-end application for NFT minting and assets upload.
+The Cere Freeport Decentralized Data Vault is the first solution to solve this problem.

 This page provides a quick tutorial on the Freeport Creator Suite and a Quick Start Guide with documentation.
+It includes a set of Smart Contracts to deal with NFT (ERC1155) and auctions, high-level services for Cere Decentralised Data Cloud (DDC) to store and retrieve assets and metadata, and a Creator Suite - front-end application for NFT minting and asset uploads.

+This page provides a quick tutorial on the Freeport Creator Suite and a modules overview with documentation.

+## Tutorial

 ## Modules overview

+Building own solutions is challenging and centralized.
+Build your NFT app on Freeport with help of the documentation below.

 |Name|Description|Status|Documentation|
 |---|---|---|---|